retr0sity/retr0sity.github.io/content/games.md

 ### About This Game
 **Engine**: Unity
-**Status**: Demo Available
+**Status**: In development - prototype available

-Try out the demo and experience the gameplay mechanics I've been developing!
+Try out the prototype and test out the gameplay mechanics I've been developing!

 [▶️ Play Full Demo on itch.io](https://svelto-hotza.itch.io/a-feathers-weight-demo)